braedeningersoll/haab_movies/source/comedy.rst

 **Comedies**
 ============

 Welcome to the comedies page!
-Here is a list of a few of the top comedy movies of all tim.e
+Here is a list of a few of the top comedy movies of all time.

 * Monty Python and the Holy Grail